Luna-Sage/holbertonschool-zero_day/README.md

-0x00 vagrant file being created and uname in Ubuntu ssh
+Creating hello ubuntu file and seearching uname in Ubuntu VM